 What types of injuries are covered by workers’ compensation insurance?

-As long as the employee’s injuries were sustained during the course and within the scope of their employment, they will be covered under North Carolina’s workers’ compensation system.
+As long as the employee’s injuries were sustained during the course and scope of their employment, they will be covered under North Carolina’s workers’ compensation system.
 Covered injuries can include fractures, lacerations, sprains and strains, burns, scars, and traumatic brain injuries.
 Some diseases, such as work-related lung cancer, may also qualify.

 Contact DeMayo Law Offices Now Regarding Your Hickory, NC Workers’ Compensation Claim